aspose-total/Aspose.Total-Products/total/en/python-net/conversion/image-to-ics/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting an image to ICS format can be beneficial for a Python developer who is trying to add a feature within an application.
+ICS is a file format used to store calendar information, such as events, meetings, and other appointments.
+It is supported by many calendar applications, such as Microsoft Outlook, Google Calendar, and Apple Calendar.
+By converting an image to ICS format, the developer can ensure that the calendar information is accessible to users of these applications.

+<h2>How Aspose.Total Helps for Image to ICS Conversion</h2>

-For a Python developer, who is trying to add a IMAGE to ICS conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into ICS format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that make it easy to convert an image to ICS format using Python.
+It is a two-step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly, load the converted HTML using Aspose.Email for Python via .NET and save it into ICS format.
+This process can be automated using the Aspose.Total for Python via .NET API, making it easier for the developer to add the feature to their application.

 {{% /blocks/products/pf/feature-page-summary %}}